Last Updated on 3rd October 2020

 The property you’re aiming to purchase will also undergo a property survey.
 This is so lenders can establish whether or not the property meets their criteria.
-For instance, most lenders will only lend on traditional brick-built properties and properties that don’t need too much work (habitable).
+For instance, most lenders will only lend on traditional brick-built properties and those that don’t need extensive refurbishment.

-Even if you have adverse credit issues, our advisors can still help.
+Even if you have adverse credit, our advisors can still help.
 Don’t let this put you off applying for a mortgage.
-Many clients have been declined by high street lenders, to have a mortgage approved shortly after with us.
-Even if the property isn’t made from traditional materials, there other alternatives such as refurbishment finance, which can be used for homes that can’t be bought using a mortgage.
+Many clients have been declined by high street lenders, to have a mortgage approved shortly after.
+Even if the property isn’t made from traditional materials, there are other alternatives such as refurbishment finance, which can be used for homes that can’t be bought using a mortgage.

 You can check with an expert advisor to see if you’re eligible for a mortgage.
 If you do qualify for a mortgage, the entire process can be done online.

 As a rule of thumb, you will usually need to provide the following before a mortgage can be approved:

 - Proof of identity (passport or driving licence)